awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

    + `companionAds`: One or more companion ad content specifications, each of which specifies a resource file to use\.
 Companion ads accompany the ad avail, and are used to provide content like a frame around the ad or a banner to display near the video\.
    + `creativeId`: The `Id` attribute of the `Creative` tag for the ad\.
    + `delivery`: This indicates the protocol used, and can be set to either `progressive` or `streaming`\.
    + `duration`: Length in ISO 8601 seconds format\.
 The response includes durations for the entire ad avail and for each ad and beacon \(though beacon durations are always zero\)\.
-For [VPAID Handling](vpaid.md), the duration conveyed is the MP4 slate duration\.
+For [VPAID handling](vpaid.md), the duration conveyed is the MP4 slate duration\.
 This duration typically is slightly larger than the XML duration conveyed in VAST due to transcoder and segment duration configurations\.
 You can interpret this as the maximum amount of time that you have available to fill with a VPAID ad without incurring drift\.
    + `durationInSeconds`: Length in seconds format\.
 The response includes durations for the entire ad avail and for each ad and beacon \(though beacon durations are always zero\)\.
    + `eventId`: For HLS, the sequence number that is associated with the beacon\.
 For DASH, the `ptsTime` of the start of the ad\.
    + `eventType`: Type of beacon\.
+   + `extensions`: Ad servers can use `extensions` for custom extensions of VAST\.
+For more information about the `extensions` element, see the [VAST 4\.2 specification, section 3\.18\.](https://iabtechlab.com/wp-content/uploads/2019/06/VAST_4.2_final_june26.pdf)
    + `height`: Height of the video asset\.
    + `maintainAspectRatio`: Indicates whether to maintain the aspect ratio while scaling\.
    + `mediaFilesList`: Specifies video and other assets that the player needs for the ad avail\.